July 14, 2022

 First reason is the fact that in this life, we are all born tigers.
 We are unique and powerful.
 We have our own singular confluence of passions, talents, goals and instincts.
 Yet, most of us end up living our lives like goat, milling aimlessly or following yet another goat through unfulfilled and unfocused lives.
 Madison Avenue loves goats – much easier to sell fashion, brands and cars to.
 Tigers are entirely different.
 They know their own power and their gifts and goals.

 The second reason I share this is because it often takes another tiger to help you find your “tigerness”.
 This summer you (speaking to the counselors) will be surrounded by some of the cutest tiger cubs you have ever seen, but they might not know yet.
 But you cannot just tell them.
 Instead, you need to be a tiger everyday.
 You must see opportunity when others see problems.
 You need to embrace everyday as a gift to be treasured.
 If they see enough tigers, I believe they will know it is possible for them and they will soon find their own tigerness.
+I also stress that being a tiger does not mean being aggressive - it means being completely and unapologetically your best self.

 Since I believe that camp is a great place to “make tigers”, that is the reason that why the Tiger Club honors campers that bring friends!